linepogl/phpunit-meta-constraints/doc/is.md

 self::assertSame(1, '1');   // fails as expected
 ```

 When comparing objects, however, the `===` comparison is not the most useful.
-PhpUnit provides some ways to work around this, by adding equality comparison overloads to the `assertEquals` method.
+PHPUnit provides some ways to work around this, by adding equality comparison overloads to the `assertEquals` method.

 ```php
 $a = new DateTimeImmutable('2000-01-01');